-Consider a network of hundreds of users accessing websites predominantly containing many images to be downloaded into system memory, scanned, and forwarded in order to present the entire contents of a web page.
+Consider a network of hundreds of users accessing websites predominantly containing many images.
+The images need to be downloaded into system memory, scanned, and forwarded in order to present the entire contents of a web page.

-Proxy-based engines

-The proxy engine must manage (proxy) the TCP connection state for all of these individual sessions simultaneously.
+Proxybased engines Proxy-based engines scanning requires the proxy engine to manage (proxy) the TCP connection state for all of these individual sessions simultaneously.
 Large amounts of system resources such as system memory and CPU cycles can be spent performing these actions at the expense of other processes.

 This can increase the latencies involved for client to server traffic, but conversely this allows the device to fully download, store, and deeply scan an entire object file transfer for malicious threats and embedded viruses against a threat signature database.
-Proxybased engines by their very nature of operation offer the greatest level of protection against threat vectors.
+Proxy-based engines by their very nature of operation offer the greatest level of protection against threat vectors.